Mikejo5000/vsts-docs-pr/docs/settings/work/manage-process.md

 	> [!div class="mx-imgBorder"]
 	> ![Create a team project from the selected process](_img/process/add-new-team-project.png)

 0. The Create new project page opens.
-For details, see [Create a Codex project](../../accounts/create-team-project.md).
+For details, see [Create a Azure Codex project](../../accounts/create-team-project.md).

 <a id="copy-process">  </a>
 ## Copy a process